MCP Server installation on Microsoft Windows

 • CAST Imaging ≥ 3.4.1 installed and functioning (MCP Server interacts with the imaging-services component) in your network

-• a MCP-aware client such as GitHub Copilot (Visual Studio Code), Claude Desktop etc.
+• an MCP-aware client such as GitHub Copilot (Visual Studio Code)

 • a CAST Imaging API key, see Generating an API key